 For the Neighborhood Fellowship, we are looking for writers eager to work on neighborhood-based stories in Sunset Park, Bay Ridge, Midwood, and Boerum Hill in Brooklyn; Manhattan’s Chinatown; Astoria, Flushing, Jackson Heights and Richmond Hill in Queens; and other growing Asian immigrant communities across New York City, including those in Staten Island and The Bronx.

 Both these fellowships will offer a $2,500 grant, skill-building workshops, and publishing opportunities to writers to write about the vibrant Asian immigrant and Muslim American communities of New York City.

-The fellowship terms will begin in August 2019 and will end in February 2020.
-The deadline for submission is June 28, 2019.
+The fellowship terms will begin in September 2019 and will end in February 2020.
+The deadline for submission has been extended to July 15, 2019.

 Apply for the Fellowships if you:

 • Are a strong, voice-driven storyteller who cares about social justice movements and wants to transport readers to places like Flushing, Queens, and Sunset Park, Brooklyn;

 • Have an entrepreneurial spirit and understand that building a career as a writer includes building a social media presence;